Masetra-Group/masetra-docs/docs/getting-started/quick-start.md

 description: "Step-by-step guide to get up and running with Masetra Quality Management System"
 ---

-# Quick Start Guide

-Get up and running with Masetra in minutes.

 ## 🚀 5-Minute Setup

 Follow these steps to quickly set up and start using Masetra.